dask/dask/docs/source/index.rst

 Dask graphs encode algorithms in a simple format involving Python dicts, tuples, and functions.
 This graph format can be used in isolation from the dask collections.
-If you are a dask *developer* then you should start here.
+If you are a *developer* then you should start here.

 .. toctree::
    :maxdepth: 1